paul-hammant/tbd/content/game-changers/index.md

 A handful of scripts created in 1986 by Dick Grune, were fashioned into an initial release of CVS{{< ext url="https://en.wikipedia.org/wiki/Concurrent_Versions_System" >}}
 in 1990.
 For the open source community, CVS was it until Subversion came along years later.
 The adoption of CVS in the young open source community spurred its adoption in the enterprise too.
 While many branching models were possible, merging was painful and Trunk-Based Development was the sensible choice.
+Indeed CVS popularized the "trunk" branch name, even if it didn't mandate it.
+CVS's flaws were that it did not have atomic commits, its operation over the wire as a centralized client/server VCS was very chatty, and it had cumbersome CVS/ directories all over the checked out code.

 ## Microsoft Secrets book (1995)

 ![](to_tbd3.png)